LINE OPERATIONS SAFETY AUDIT (LOSA) |

 historically done.

-helpful in illustrating the rationale behind LOSA.
-Human
+in illustrating the rationale behind LOSA.
+Human error could

-error could be compared to a fever: an indication of an
+be compared to a fever: an indication of an illness but not

-proactively checking health status in an attempt to avoid
+health status in an attempt to avoid getting sick.
+Periodic

-indirectly involves measurement of all aspects of the
+measurement of all aspects of the system, allowing

-system, allowing identification of areas of strength and
+identification of areas of strength and areas of potential

-areas of potential risk.
-On the other hand, incident
+risk.
+On the other hand, incident investigation is like

-investigation is like going to the doctor to fix symptoms of
+going to the doctor to fix symptoms of problems; possibly

-the following month with another symptom of the same root
+with another symptom of the same root cause.
+Lastly,

 autopsy reveals the nature of a particular pathology but